Our Green Credentials

 motion sensors.

-We have several ‘star gazing’
+We have several ‘stargazing’

 boxes for hire, which include binoculars, information books, blanket and hot

-books for children and adults for sale in the site shop.
-Check out our BLOG on the best spots for stargazing in Northumberland.
+We have dark skies activities and stargazing books for sale in the campsite shop.
+Check out our blog on the "Best spots for stargazing in Northumberland".

 Minimise Energy Usage

-where possible, we order what we can in bulk to minimise deliveries to site and
+Our cleaning products are eco-friendly, we order what we can in bulk to minimise deliveries to site and

 chemicals as possible when cleaning.
 We are stocking ‘whogivesacrap’ toilet